mickkhaw1981/ragalicious/README.md

 # RAGalicious Chatbot

 RAGalicious a RAG-based chatbot designed to help users discover delectable recipes from the NYTimes Cooking section.
-It simplifies the recipe discovery process, providing inspiration based on ingredients, dietary needs or meal preferences.
+It simplifies the recipe discovery process, providing users inspiration based on ingredients, diet, occasion or equipment you have.

 ## Deployment